 Hotels, restaurants and other venues will be more aware of how to better serve individuals and families with children on the autism spectrum, resulting in better customer service and improved guest experience.

 Large and small employers can benefit by learning how to better manage, attract, and retain a neurodivergent workforce - which includes those with autism, ADHD, dyslexia, anxiety, and other neurotypes.
 Support and inclusion in hiring and management is critical to ensure individuals of all abilities can be successful, and also helps organizations be competitive, effective, and profitable by tapping an under-utliized talent pool.

 Educators and other personnel such as bus drivers and paraprofessionals will be able to better identify and work with autistic students or those with other cognitive differences.
 Tutoring organizations, learning centers and others up to date, multidisciplinary information to help them improve outcomes and connect with the community.

-Law enforcement, first responders, parks and recreation staff, public transportation drivers and others will be better equipped to interact with individuals with autism and other sensory disorders in a positive way.
+Law enforcement and first responders will be better equipped to interact with individuals with autism and other sensory disorders in a positive way.

 Parks and recreation venues, theaters, family entertainment centers, and attractions will be able to better serve guests and help them customize their experience, allowing these organizations to attract and serve more families, as well as increase staff empowerment and morale.